 - Offshore: Offshore outsourcing is when a company partners with a supplier in a country that is further away, typically in another continent.
-This type of partnership is often chosen by companies who are looking to save on costs while still getting high-quality software development services.
+This type of partnership is often chosen by companies who are looking to save on costs while still getting high-quality offshore software development services.
 When offshore outsourcing, you can enjoy a wider pool of talent to choose from.

 What are the competitive advantages of outsourcing software development?

 Software development outsourcing boasts both pros and cons, but the benefits do outweigh the drawbacks, making it a viable solution for businesses.
 Some of the competitive advantages of outsourcing software development include the following:

 One of the main benefits of outsourcing software development is lower costs.
 According to the 2020 Global Outsourcing Survey, almost 70% of respondents acknowledged cost reduction is the primary benefit that convinced them to outsource IT needs to vendors.
 By partnering with a third-party supplier, companies can take advantage of lower labor costs and other operational expenses thanks to the cost disparity between their local areas and the IT outsourcing destinations.
 Moreover, when done right, outsourcing can help you avoid the high costs associated with hiring in-house staff or building your own development team.

 2. Increased flexibility and scalability

 Outsourcing software development can help your business become more agile and adapt to change more quickly.
 It also enables you to scale up or down according to market demands and changes in business goals.